 My research has been supported by the Swiss National Science Foundation (SNSF), the Project on Middle East Political Science (POMPES), and the Durham Energy Institute (DEI).

-I have conducted extensive field work in Egypt, Iraq (Kurdistan), Lebanon, Mauritania, Nigeria, Palestine, Rwanda, Syria (pre and post-2011, including Idlib), Thailand and Turkey.
+I have conducted extensive field work in Egypt, Iraq, Lebanon, Mauritania, Nigeria, Palestine, Rwanda, Syria (pre 2011, Idlib between 2019 and 2024, post-2025), Thailand, and Turkey.

 My books